 Known as the founder of the modern ballooning movement, and one of its most creative and innovative exponents, Julian was changing the course of balloon history with the development of an entirely new system in which conventional ballast is replaced with cryogenic helium.
 He has broken 79 World Ballooning Records and 96 British Records including exceeding 55,000 feet in a hot air balloon.

 The Smithsonian Air and Space Museum has described Julian as “a central figure in the expansion of ballooning as an organizer, pilot, and most of all as arguably the leading figure to apply modern science to manned balloon design.”

 We join the family and the ballooning community in mourning the passing of Julian Nott, an exceptionally brilliant man who rejoiced in exploration and adventure.
 He will be missed but never forgotten.

-His beloved Anne Luther, his brother Robert Nott, and nieces Elizabeth Salmon and Katherine Nott survive Julian.
-Interment will be in the Nott Family Plot in England.
-In lieu of flowers, Julian’s wishes were for donations to his favorite charity, SEE International, www.seeintl.org.
+His beloved Anne Luther, his brother Robin Nott, and nieces Elizabeth Salmon and Katherine Nott survive Julian.
+He is buried at the Nott Family Plot in the historic Watts Chapel and Cemetery in Surrey, England.

 Contact: Roberta Greene, Roberta.email@example.com

 Julian Nott: 1944 – 2019